kuzzleio/documentation-old/src/guide/essentials/data-validation.md

 }
 ```

-Let's take a look at what we just did here.
+Let's take a look at what this validation schema does:

-* We defined a set of rules for the documents contained in the `products` collection, within the `onlineshop` index.
+* It defines a set of rules for documents in the `products` collection of the `onlineshop` index.
-* We specified the field `price` as mandatory (which means that it must have a value) and of type `Number`.
-* We specified the field `productDescription` as of type `String`, with a sorry-ish default value.

-Take a look at the [Validation Fields Reference]({{ site_base_path }}validation-reference/fields/fields/#fields) for a complete insight of all the available specifications.
+* It ensures that `price` exists and is a `Number`.
+* It ensures that `productDescription` is a `String` and has a value when none is provided.

+For a complete list of validation patterns please refer to our [Validation Patterns Reference]({{ site_base_path }}validation-reference/fields/#fields).

 ---

-## Basic validation with type options

-Some field types admit options that can be used to add constraints to these fields.
+## Type Options

+Type Options can be used to provide advanced validation of certain fields.
+These are only available for some field types.

+Below is an example of how the `range` type option is used to ensure that the field `price` is greater than zero:

 ```json
 {